kubescape/kubescape/docs/multi-architecture-image-scanning.md

 beta.kubernetes.io/arch
 ```

-For required node affinity, `operator: In` provides an enumerable set of possible values.
-Operators such as `NotIn`, `Exists`, `DoesNotExist`, `Gt`, and `Lt` cannot safely enumerate a complete platform set on their own.
-Kubescape treats those branches as ambiguous and uses the observed Node platforms when available.
+For required node affinity, `operator: In` provides an enumerable set of possible values. `NotIn` is evaluated against platforms observed on collected Nodes, so excluded architectures are not scanned. `Exists`, `DoesNotExist`, `Gt`, and `Lt` do not enumerate an OCI operating system or architecture and therefore do not narrow the observed platform set.

 ### Reading multi-platform results